jfmeadow/RMarkdownDemo/RMarkdownDemo.md

-# R Markdown Demo
+# RmarkdownDemo

 ## Configure

 If you want to beautify your output, it always starts here.
 There are many options, and a few are laid out below.
-The `knitr` package has lots of options explained [here](http://yihui.name/knitr/options#chunk_options)
+The `knitr` package has lots of options explained [here](http://yihui.name/knitr/options#chunk_options) and [here](http://kbroman.org/knitr_knutshell/pages/Rmarkdown.html) in detail.

+Part of configuring your script is loading the correct packages.
 Always load all packages together at the top.
 That way future users will know exactly what they need to install.

 If you ever want someone else to be able to perfectly reproduce your results, always set the random seed at the top.
 Any number will do.
+Note that it never hurts to set the seed, *but* robust results should always stand up to random number generators.

 ```r